-Do I Want to Be an Apprentice on an Offshore Oil Rig?
+Should I Become An Apprentice on an Offshore Oil Rig?

-Apprentices working on offshore oil rigs may perform a variety of entry-level work learned through on-the-job training.
-Individuals interested in these types of positions, which include general laborers known as roustabouts and rotary-driller helpers known as roughnecks, work in remote locations away from others in challenging living conditions, putting in long hours and performing physically challenging tasks.
+Apprentices working on offshore oil rigs perform a variety of entry-level work learned through on-the-job training.
+These types of positions include general laborers known as roustabouts and rotary-driller helpers known as roughnecks.
+They require working in remote locations, living in isolated and challenging conditions, putting in long hours and performing physically challenging tasks.

 |Degree Level||High school diploma preferred but not required|